komit-consulting/sale-workflow/sale_partner_primeship/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a concept of primeship for partners.
-A primeship is basically a simple membership very easy to use.
-This primeship is activated on the confirmation of a sale containing a primeship activation product for a customizable duration expressed in months.
-It is automatically deactivated when the duration expires.
-You can then check if the primeship is active for a particular customer and take actions based on it.
+This module introduces a membership concept called "primeship" for partners.

+Primeship functions as a straightforward, user-friendly membership system that activates automatically when a sale order containing a primeship activation product is confirmed.
+The membership duration is customizable and defined in months.

+The system automatically deactivates the primeship when the specified duration expires.
+Users can easily verify a customer's active primeship status and implement conditional actions based on this membership state.

+Key features:

+- Simple membership management for partners
+- Automatic activation through sales orders
+- Configurable duration in months
+- Automatic expiration handling
+- Easy status verification for conditional business logic

 **Table of contents**